How to Play It

 Thanks in large part to technology, REITs have gained both prominence and popularity.
 You can now read about them on websites such as Forbes.com, Seeking Alpha, The Motely Fool, and TheStreet.
 However, being a do-it-yourself (DIY) investor can be overwhelming, not to mention time-consuming.

-Many investors find that using a financial planner or investment advisor has its advantages, primarily because of the personal attention given to clients and the customization of clients’ portfolios based on their tax situations.
+Many investors find that using a financial planner or investment adviser has its advantages, primarily because of the personal attention given to clients and the customization of clients’ portfolios based on their tax situations.

 Other ways to access REITs include the following…